jipson7/learning-lisp/README.md

 ; => I make 0.00 dollars per year

 ```
-`format` takes 2 or more arguments, the first argument specifies a destination parameter, in this case `t` for 'terminal'. the second argument is a 'control string' that by defualt it printed to the console as is.
+`format` takes 2 or more arguments, the first argument specifies a destination parameter, in this case `t` for 'terminal'. the second argument is a 'control string' that by default it printed to the console as is.

-The control string can also possess special directives called 'control sequences', which format any parameters specified after the control string and insert them into the control string with the spcified format.
+The control string can also possess special directives called 'control sequences', which format any parameters specified after the control string and insert them into the control string with the specified format.
 For instance, or control string has a single control sequence that specifies that the 0, provided after the control string, should be printed with 2 decimal places, a currency style formatting.
 We can have multiple control sequences in a single control string:

 ```
-(format t "A ~s, can tell us alot about ~,10f" "circle" pi)
+(format t "A ~s, can tell us a lot about ~,10f" "circle" pi)

 ```
 Our first control sequence `~s`, tells format to insert the value with quotes around it.
 The second control sequence `~,10f`, tells format that the value should be printed as a float with 10 digits after the decimal.